 Study Mandarin in Shenzhen

 Study Chinese language in Shenzhen this semester, summer, winter or spring.
-The language program is a strong combination of immersion and language study.
+The language program is a strong combination of immersion, language study, work and internship experience, trips, volunteering and so much more.
 Learning Chinese language in Shenzhen, also exposes you to Chinese nuances of doing business, corporate ethics and development agenda.
-Learning Chinese language in such an environment is an added advantage.
+Learn Chinese in Shenzhen with university arrangement or with the best schools.
 Language participants could select from standard, intensive, summer, gap year or any other combination.

 The Top Universities for studying Chinese in Shenzhen